F.A.Q.'s

 Yes!
 Our Family Sail Sunday event is open to families and friends of those with disabilities.
 They can also come to regattas and watch you race.

-CRAB welcomes everyone with a desire to volunteer with CRAB.
+CRAB welcomes everyone with a desire to volunteer with us.
 Please go to our Volunteer page and fill out the interest form.
-Or you can send an email to Sarah Winchester, Director of Operations, at matt@crabsailing.org.